melfm/notes/docs/machine_learning/neural_nets/training.md

 - Train a system in which one neural net will specialize in each regime and a managing net will look at the input data, and decide which specialist to give it to.
 - Not efficient use of data as it is fractionated over these experts, naturally can't be expected to do well with small data sets.

+Q. When learning a mixture of experts, it is desirable that each expert specializes in a different area of the input space.
+But then at test time, how will we know which expert to use?

+A. We also learn a "manager" model that sees the input and assigns probabilities for picking each expert.
+We then get predictions from all the experts and take their weighted average using the probabilities.
+A Mixture of Experts can be seen as an input-dependent model averaging.
+The input is used to decide how much weight should be assigned to each model and then a weighted average is taken.